phone704-BLOSSOM(704-256-7766)

 Can a Creditor Garnish My Wages?

 Wage garnishment is a legal action that creditors often rely on to recover money owed from debtors.
-Filing Chapter 7 or Chapter 13 bankruptcy places an immediate stay (stop) on garnishment and other legal collections actions pending against you.
+Filing Chapter 7 bankruptcy places an immediate stay (stop) on garnishment and other legal collections actions pending against you.

 Inaccurate Reporting to Credit Reporting Agencies